Skip to content Skip to footer navigation

 20220322153109

-Each deployment creates a timestamped release folder, with a fresh clone of the app.
-The .env file and the storage folder are stored at the top level, and shared between releases using symlinks.
+Every deployment has its own timestamped release directory, with a fresh clone of the app.
+The .env file is stored at the top level, and shared between releases using symlinks.

 After a successful deployment, the current folder is then symlinked to the latest release.
 This symlink swap is the secret sauce for zero downtime.